George Hara Williams: Biography

 In 1931, Williams had served as a Canadian delegate to the World Wheat Conference and subsequently, under the auspices of the United Farmers of Canada, he visited the Soviet Union.
 The Soviet tour resulted in accusations that he was a Communist, and some CCFers came to believe he would be unable to take the party to power even after it doubled its share of seats in the 1938 general election under his leadership.
-The party moderated several of its policies and limited its policy on nationalization of industry to transportation, communications and hydroelectric power.
+The party moderated several of its policies and limited its policy on nationalization of industry to transportation, communications and power generation.

 Williams's style and militancy alienated some party activists, who called on Tommy Douglas, a popular CCF MP in the House of Commons, to take over the provincial party leadership.

 In 1941 Williams resigned his seat in the legislature to serve in the Canadian Army during World War II with the rank of Major in the Royal Canadian Ordnance Corps.
 John Hewgill Brockelbank, a Williams loyalist, became the CCF's house leader while Williams retained the party presidency and leadership.
 Douglas challenged Williams for the position of Saskatchewan CCF president at the 1941 party convention and was elected.
 In 1942, Douglas was elected party leader.
 Williams returned to Canada prior to the 1944 Saskatchewan election and helped rally rural support for the party in its successful election campaign.
 Williams was appointed Minister of Agriculture in the new CCF government, but he resigned in February 1945 for ill health.
 He died later that year in Vancouver.